darkdarkdragon/mocha-sauce/README.md

    - `url` *url pointing to the site running your tests*
    - `build` *an identifier for the build*
    - `tags` *an optional array of tags*
+   - `runSauceConnect` *set to true to run Sauce Connect automatically*

 - `MochaSauce.browser(settings)`